Car Insurance Rates by State: Cheapest & Most Expensive States in 2026

 What are the minimum car insurance requirements in my state?

 Minimum requirements vary by state but typically include liability coverage for bodily injury and property damage.
-Most states require at least 25/50/25 coverage, though some like Maine and Michigan require higher minimums.
-New Jersey updated its minimums to 35/70/25 effective January 1, 2026, and several other states have recently increased their required limits.
-Additionally, 9 states require Personal Injury Protection (PIP), and many mandate Uninsured/Underinsured Motorist coverage.
-Check the complete state minimums table in this article, or visit our state minimum requirements guide to find your state's specific requirements.
+Most states require at least 25/50/25 coverage, though states like Maine, Alaska, and the newly updated North Carolina and Virginia require significantly higher minimums.
+New Jersey updated its minimum limits to 35/70/25 effective January 1, 2026, and California raised its minimums to 30/60/15 effective January 2025.
+Additionally, 12 states require Personal Injury Protection (PIP) coverage, and many mandate Uninsured/Underinsured Motorist coverage.
+Check the complete state minimums table in this article, or visit our state minimum requirements guide to find your state's specific requirements and recent updates.

 Compare Car Insurance Rates in Ohio